Suzuki Splash Common Problems and Solutions

 Problem:

-If you can hear a sharp banging noise coming from the suspension as you drive over speed bumps, this is an indication of broken suspension springs.
+If you hear a sharp banging noise from the suspension as you drive over speed bumps, it indicates broken suspension springs.

 Solution:

-Replacing the suspension springs will fix the problem.
+Replacing the suspension springs will resolve the issue.

 Difficulty level